zhinst/zhinst-toolkit/examples/shfqa_sweeper.md

 ### Configure the sweeper

-(Besides the measurement specific parameters the device that the sweeper will use must be specfied as well.)
+(Besides the measurement specific parameters the device that the sweeper will use must be specified as well.)

 ```python
 sweeper.device(device)